vimode/frontend-mentor-challenges/coding-bootcamp-testimonials-slider/README.md

 ###### Pending Tasks

-- Update README
 - Adjust the background images properly.
 - Adjust the height for small screen devices.
 - Quote img flickering issue on button click
 - Final challenge screenshot(s) (desktop and mobile)
-- Submit the challenge at frontendmentor.